Patient's Query

 Welcome to icliniq.com.

-• As I mentioned, a blood patch ideally should not cause a swelling.
+As I mentioned, a blood patch ideally should not cause swelling.
 The blood drawn from your body is injected into your epidural space, which clots there and plugs the hole in the dura mater and simply cannot make its way back to the skin.
 It does not dislodge at all, that too after 10 days.

-• I would advise you to consult your treating anesthetist and neurologist.
+I would advise you to consult your treating anesthetist and neurologist.
 Get the site examined by them.
-You might require a repeat CT scan and may be another epidural blood patch.
+You might require a repeat CT scan and maybe another epidural blood patch.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!